lieb/postdove/doc/postfix_configuration.md

 ```
 There are two things to note.
 The query always returns a single result column, in this case `recipient`.
-There may be multiple results returned but each result is a single row.
 This matches the *key: value* pairs in *hash* queries.
+There could be multiple results and if this were a *hash* entry,
+it would look like: `key: value1, value2, ...`.
+In an SQL query, there may also be multiple results returned but they would be returned
+as multiple rows, each result `value` in a single row.
 Some queries are just looking for the *key* so the actual result does not matter.
 In other words, the query is really *Is it there?*.
 If the result "is not there", no results are returned and `postfix` moves on to the